UbiquityRobotics/ubiquity_launches/launches.md

 This launch file has the following arguments:

 * robot_platform (Required):
-  The robot platform (e.g. "magin", "loki", etc.)
+  The robot platform (e.g. "magni", "loki", etc.)

 * robot_host (Required):
   The DNS address for the robot.